IndieView with C. J. West, author of Dinner at Deadman’s

 You can get your copy of Dinner at Deadman’s at Amazon US (paper or ebook) or Amazon UK (paper or ebook).

-One response to “IndieView with C. J. West, author of Dinner at Deadman’s
+One thought on “IndieView with C. J. West, author of Dinner at Deadman’s